5 Best Chrome extensions to bypass a paywall

 Paywalls come in two types - soft and hard.
 A website with a soft paywall loads the entire article into the browser and then puts a curtain over the content by visually abstracting it with a popup or an overlay.
 Websites with a hard paywall, on the other hand, don’t load any content until verifying that you are a subscriber.

-Bardeen is an extension that automates your manual computer tasks with a shortcut.
+Bardeen is an extension that automates your repetitive browser tasks with AI.
+You can turn entire sequences of actions into one click.

 Here is how it works.
 Most articles get scrapped regularly by public web archives.
 Bardeen will find your article in those web archives and open them.